mathiasvkaiz/sdcnd-vehicle-detection-and-tracking-p5/writeup.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+You're reading it and here is a link to my [project code](https://github.com/mathiasvkaiz/sdcnd-vehicle-detection-and-tracking-p5/blob/master/Vehicle_Detection_And_Tracking.ipynb)

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first, third (in method `get_hog_features`) and sicth code cells of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: